alcow5/Rust-Workout-Sheet/README.md

 **Option 1: Place the service account key in the project root (Recommended)**
 - Place your service account JSON key file in the project root directory
-- The application will automatically detect and use it
+- The application will automatically detect and use any `.json` file
-- Example: `sheet-downloader-464704-52368cd74b07.json`
+- Common names: `service-account-key.json`, `credentials.json`, `gcp-key.json`

 **Option 2: Use environment variable**
 ```bash